OctopusDeploy/blog/blog/2021-08/source-docker-image/index.md

 However, migrating to containerized applications presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.

-We are also seeing customers increasingly looking to customize container images (see [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626360196275400) and [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626383358283600)).
+Customers are also increasingly looking to customize container images (see [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626360196275400) and [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626383358283600)).
 This is still quite an involved process involving build and publishing images outside of Octopus to external Docker registries.

 This post proposes a process through which environment specific Docker images can be deployed much like traditional application artifacts and allows container images to be generated on the fly.